-As an educator Steven has been a lead instructor at the South Bay Music Symposium for nine years, has his own conducting seminar, Fox Conducting Unleashed Seminar, and was the Director of Bands for El Segundo High School for eleven years.
-In those years his groups have earned three consecutive Judges’ Invitational Championships for Concert Band, five Top 3 rankings in the California State Championships for Marching Band and multiple other awards and recognition.
+As an educator Steven has been a lead instructor at the South Bay Music Symposium for nine years, led his own conducting seminar for three years, Fox Conducting Unleashed Seminar, and was the Director of Bands for El Segundo High School for eleven years.
 Previously he spent two years as the Music Director for the Torrance Area Youth Band and two years as the Music Director for the Southeast Civic Light Opera.

 Steven continues to compose for films and to create stage works that bring together different art forms in a collaborative format.
 Currently he is revisiting the sci-fi superhero project “BattleWorlds” with George Edwards, beginning development on multiple concert works, planning future seasons for the Golden State Pops Orchestra and El Segundo Concert Band and freelancing as a Pops Conductor around the world.